Columbia Medical Malpractice Lawyers

 - Prescribing medication that reacts badly with other medications the patient is taking

-- Wrongful Death: If a patient dies as a result of medical error, the patient’s estate may hold the responsible medical provider by suing under any theories of law that would have been available to the patient had they not died.
+If a patient dies due to medical error, the patient’s estate may hold the responsible medical provider liable.
+The estate can sue under estate law that would have been available to the patient had they not died.

 - If its employed doctors, nurses, or other medical staff were negligent